fsaemi/evpy/README.md

 # evpy
  Efficiency, thermal, and sizing models for brushless DC motor powertrains used in drones and robots.

 This are models I've developed over the past few years of graduate research at Texas A&M University.
-I want them to see the light of day rather sit unread in a journal paper.
+I'm slowly sharing them here so they see the light of day rather than sit unread in a journal paper.

 I welcome your feedback!